andreselia/B250-data-analysis/docs/4_ucsc_link.md

 Uploading /icgc/dkfzlsdf/analysis/OE0532/21012/analysis/output/gen_tracks/all_unique/S5_CoC_GFP_LG_minus.bw
 Uploading /icgc/dkfzlsdf/analysis/OE0532/21012/analysis/output/gen_tracks/all_unique/S8_MEF_LC_minus.bw
 ```

+## 3.2 FileZilla
 Alternatively, use FileZilla to manually transfer all files.
+Install basic (free) FileZilla version and connect to ftp.dkfz-heidelberg.de
+Load corresponding .bw files from cluster to local system.
+Important: Create same directory path as written in ucsc_track_annotation.txt file!
+Copy .bw files to the newly created directory.

+In FileZilla: Navigate to local directory in the left panel.
+Drag and Drop the parent directory ('/B250/...') to outgoing panel on the right.
+The directory pathway will be created in FileZilla.

 > **_NOTE:_** DKFZ FTP-server stores files for a certain period of time, and then deletes them.